-We hosted Junction 22 at The Cripps Theatre in February, the first dance event for 2 years.
+We hosted Junction 23 at The Cripps Theatre in February.
 It was a wonderful celebration of dance bringing schools together from across Northamptonshire to share their work.

 Year 9 students took part in a weeklong dance project as part of the NSB Enterprise week, culminating in live performances in The Cripps Theatre.